 Students who lock themselves out of their rooms in university residences should seek entrance by contacting the non-emergency line of the Campus Safety Department at (315) 228-7333 for assistance.
 This service is provided free once per year, and students may be charged for subsequent lockouts.

 Lost & Found

-The Campus Safety Department accepts lost and found property; contact the department to report lost property, and to turn in any found property.
+Campus Safety accepts lost and found property.
+Contact Campus Safety to report lost items or to turn in found property.